thiagoeustakio/COMP-2412/README.md

 3. Clone this repo and rebuild and reopen in container.

 This will create a linux environment in your machine where you will be able to use CMake, GCC and G++.

+You can find more information about devcontainers here: https://code.visualstudio.com/docs/devcontainers/tutorial